Is Cabo Worth It? An Honest Look at Los Cabos

 Published Jul 3, 2026 · updated Jul 3, 2026

-Straight answer: Cabo is worth it for a specific kind of trip, and a rip-off for most other kinds.
-If you want a resort, a marina, sportfishing, and a nightlife strip with the desert meeting the sea, it delivers.
-If you came for a cheap, authentic, laid-back Mexican beach town, you came to the wrong place and La Paz is two hours up the road.
+Straight answer: Cabo is worth it for one specific kind of trip and a rip-off for most others.
+If you want a marina, a resort with a pool you never leave, sportfishing, and a nightlife strip where the desert meets the sea, Los Cabos delivers exactly that.
+If you came for a cheap, easygoing, obviously Mexican beach town, you booked the wrong airport, and La Paz is two hours up Highway 1.

-The desert-meets-ocean landscape is real and dramatic.
-The weather is reliably dry and warm.
+The desert-meets-ocean landscape is real and dramatic, cardon cactus running right down to the beach.
+The weather is bone-dry and warm most of the year.
 Those two things are not marketing.

 What it overcharges for